mriel/useful-links/README.md

 Create a full project/site on codepen's in browser tools.
 Try it on a project for free.

+## [BEM: Block Element Modifier]

+A CSS Methodology to help you organize and maintain your stylesheet in a meaningful and reusable way.

+[BEM: Block Element Modifier]: http://getbem.com/
 [CodePen Spark]: https://codepen.io/spark/
 [Awesome Screenshot]: http://www.awesomescreenshot.com/
 [State of JS]: http://stateofjs.com